portel-dev/ncp/README.md

 ---

-## 🧸 **Why Too Many Toys Break the Fun**
+## 🧸 **Why Too Many Tools Break the System**

-Think about it:
+Think about it like this:

-**A child with one toy** → Treasures it, masters it, creates endless games with it

-**A child with 50 toys** → Can't hold them all, loses pieces, gets overwhelmed, stops playing entirely
+**A child with one toy** → Treasures it, masters it, creates endless games with it **A child with 50 toys** → Can't hold them all, gets overwhelmed, stops playing entirely

 **Your AI is that child.** MCPs are the toys.
 More isn't always better.

-Or picture this: You're **craving pizza**.
-Someone hands you a pizza → Pure joy! 🍕

-But take you to a **buffet with 200 dishes** → Analysis paralysis.
-You spend 20 minutes deciding, lose your appetite, leave unsatisfied.
+The most creative people thrive with **constraints**, not infinite options.
+A poet given "write about anything" faces writer's block.
+Given "write a haiku about rain"?
+Instant inspiration.

-**Same with your AI:** Give it one perfect tool → Instant action.
+**Your AI is the same.** Give it one perfect tool → Instant action.
 Give it 50 tools → Cognitive overload.

-The most creative people thrive with **constraints**, not infinite options.
-Your AI is no different.

-**Think about it:**
-- A poet with "write about anything" → Writer's block
-- A poet with "write a haiku about rain" → Instant inspiration

-- A developer with access to "all programming languages" → Analysis paralysis
-- A developer with "Python for this task" → Focused solution

-**Your AI needs the same focus.** NCP gives it constraints that spark creativity, not chaos that kills it.
+NCP provides just-in-time tool discovery so your AI gets exactly what it needs, when it needs it.

 ---